moshiurmmr/moshiurmmr.github.io/index.md

 [University of Trento](https://www.unitn.it/en), Trento, Italy in 2011 and my B.Sc. in Applied Physics Electronics and Communications Engineering from [University of Dhaka](https://www.du.ac.bd/home) in 2005.

-I am a System Architect and Software Engineer with extensive experience in telecommunications and automotive industries.
+I have extensive experience in telecommunications and automotive industries as a System Architect and Software Engineer.
 At present, my primary work focuses on connected and autonomous vehicles.
-I am involved in research in autonmous vehicle technology focusing on vehicle perception using computer vision (CV) and sensor fusion.
+I do system architecture design for emerging connected vehicles solutions.
+I am also involved in research in autonmous vehicle technology focusing on vehicle perception using computer vision (CV) and sensor fusion.

 I am working on developing software solutions for [object tracking](https://github.com/moshiurmmr/Object_Tracking_Using_Extended_Kalman_Filter), [lane line detection](https://github.com/moshiurmmr/Lane_Line_Detection), [traffic sign classification](https://github.com/moshiurmmr/Traffic_Sign_Classification), sensor fusion using Kalman Filter.